-Jonathan E. Clark is an associate in the Labor and Employment Practice Group in the firm's Dallas office.
+Jonathan Clark is an associate in the Labor and Employment Practice Group in the firm's Dallas office.

 Areas of Practice

 Jonathan knows that no two cases are the same and that the key to effective representation is found through personal commitment and business insight into each matter he handles.
-Jonathan believes that the best way to accomplish this is with a deep and thorough understanding of the facts and circumstances surrounding each client’s case, and of the impact the case can have on the client’s overall business performance and goals.
+He believes that the best way to accomplish this is with a deep and thorough understanding of the facts and circumstances surrounding each client’s case, and of the impact the case can have on the client’s overall business performance and goals.
 This approach allows him to craft effective strategies throughout the litigation process that meet each client’s needs.
-His experience and insight related to complex commercial and labor and employment litigation can provide value to clients involved in any stage of the litigation process, including case management, complex discovery, motion practice, depositions, hearings, and trials.
+His experience and insight related to complex commercial and labor and employment litigation can provide value to clients involved in any stage of the litigation process, including case management, complex discovery, motion practice, depositions, hearings and trials.

 Over the course of his career, Jonathan has honed his skills in numerous practices areas critical to the labor and employment space, including:

-- Retaliation Discrimination on the basis of age, sex, race, orientation, gender identity, national origin, and disability
+- retaliation discrimination on the basis of age, sex, race, orientation, gender identity, national origin and disability;

-- FLSA and state-law wage and hour claims
+- FLSA and state-law wage and hour claims;

-- Worker Adjustment and Retraining Notification (“WARN”) Act violations
+- Worker Adjustment and Retraining Notification (WARN) Act violations;

-- Enforcement of non-competition agreements
+- enforcement of non-competition agreements;

-- Drafting and editing employee handbooks
+- drafting and editing employee handbooks;

-- Responses to EEOC charges
+- responses to EEOC charges.

 And when a resolution is reached, Jonathan understands the absolute necessity of drafting iron-clad settlement agreements that protect each clients’ interests moving forward in the months and years after litigation has ended.